The Nose (opera): Synopsis

-Opera in 3 acts and 10 scenes, without intermission.
+Opera in 3 acts and 10 scenes, with one intermission after second act.

 Act 1

 Prologue

 St Petersburg.
-Kovalyov, a Collegiate Assessor is being shaved by Ivan Yakovlevich (a barber).
+Kovalyov, a Collegiate Assessor, is being shaved by Ivan Yakovlevich, a barber.
 He is one of Yakovlevich's regular customers.

 The next morning, Yakovlevich finds a nose in his bread.
-His wife, believing he has cut off one of his customers' noses, requests him to dispose of it.
-He tries to dispose of it in the street, but is foiled by running into people he knows, then he throws it into the Neva River, but he is seen by a police officer and taken away for questioning.
+His wife, believing he has cut off one of his customers' noses, asks him to dispose of it.
+He tries to get rid of it in the street, but is foiled by running into people he knows.
+Then he throws it into the Neva River, but he is seen by a police officer and taken away for questioning.
 Meanwhile, Kovalyov wakes and finds his nose missing.
 His first reaction is disbelief, then shock, and he sets out to find it.
 He later sees his nose praying in the Kazan Cathedral, now the size of a human being.
 Since the nose has acquired a higher rank (State Councillor) than he, it refuses to have any dealings with him, and leaves.

 Act 2

 In his search, Kovalyov finds himself at the Chief of Police's apartment, but he is not at home.
 Next he visits the newspaper office to place an advertisement about the loss of his nose, where they are dealing with a missing dog.
 After explaining his loss, his request is refused on the grounds of the newspaper's reputation.
 Upon demonstrating his loss, the clerk suggests he tell his story.
 Kovalyov feels insulted and leaves.

-He returns to his apartment, where his servant is playing the balalaika, he dismisses him and wallows in self-pity.
+He returns to his apartment, where his servant is playing the balalaika; he dismisses him and wallows in self-pity.